Alimony and Spousal Maintenance Attorney in Boston, Massachusetts

 marriage

 Boston, MA family law attorney Terri Partridge discusses how a spouse’s income impacts the amount of spousal support they are required to pay or receive.
-In Massachusetts, the Alimony Reform Act governs the determination of income and the amounts of alimony to be paid, as well as the duration of such payments.
-Various forms of income are considered under this act, and it is essential to accurately determine the actual income.
-The amount of alimony is restricted to a percentage or the demonstrated need of the recipient spouse, ensuring it is not an endless obligation.
+She explains that in Massachusetts, alimony is governed by the Alimony Reform Act, which provides guidelines for determining both the amount and duration of alimony payments.
+The statute considers various forms of income, making it essential to accurately assess a party’s true earnings.
+The amount of alimony is limited both by a percentage of the paying spouse’s gross income and by the demonstrated need of the recipient spouse, ensuring that alimony is not indefinite.

 More Videos From This Lawyer